 PowerShares QQQ (QQQ)

 In my opinion, no other major index can define the resilience of growth stocks better than the NASDAQ-100 over the last several years.
 This ebullient group of the 100 largest non-financial stocks on the NASDAQ Stock Exchange has now spent 137 trading days above its 50-day moving average.
 That’s a new all-time record according to Charlie Bilello of Pension Partners.
 Read more

-In this month’s video, I look at key trends developing in global stock and bond markets.
-Chart review includes analysis of large-cap, small cap, emerging market, high yield, interest rates, and gold prices.
-Observations of risk and reward are noted throughout with an emphasis on caution for new money at this phase of the rally in stocks.
-Recorded on March 7, 2017.
+In this month’s video, I look at the technical trends developing in growth versus value stocks.
+Chart review includes analysis of large-cap, small cap, international, Treasury bonds, and high yield bond ETF prices.
+Observations of risk and reward are noted throughout, with an emphasis on trend following and sensible portfolio management.
+Recorded on May 31, 2017.